drewherron/hybrid-search/README.md

 # Subreddit Hybrid Search

-A command-line tool for searching Reddit content using hybrid search technology.
-This tool combines the speed of lexical search (BM25) with the understanding of semantic search to find the most relevant Reddit posts and comments.
+This project is a **test** of combining a classic lexical search method (Whoosh/BM25) with a semantic re-ranker (Sentence-BERT) to improve the relevance of search results over Reddit data retrieved via [Convokit](https://convokit.cornell.edu/).
+Really, this is just a proof of concept to explore hybrid retrieval methods.

 Right now I'm stuck on getting this to actually work.
 I'll try to come back to it... someday.